 ADU.
-In this case, the driveway is not large enough to accommodate four spaces due in part to the presence of a sidewalk across the front of the property.
+In this case, the driveway is not large enough to accommodate four spaces due in part to the presence of a projecting feature of the house and a municipal sidewalk.

 In order to authorize a variance, Committee must be satisfied that the requested variance passes the four tests required by the Planning Act.
 In this regard, staff offer the following comments: